barrysteyn/node-scrypt/Readme.md

 #Security Issues/Concerns
 As should be the case with any security tool, this library should be scrutinized by anyone using it.
 If you find or suspect an issue with the code- please bring it to my attention and I'll spend some time trying to make sure that this tool is as secure as possible.

-#Platforms
-This library works on the following platforms:

- * Linux
- * MAC OS

-Windows support is coming very soon.

 #Installation Instructions
 This library has been tested and works on Linux (Ubuntu to be exact) and Mac OS (thanks to [Kelvin Wong](https://github.com/kelvinwong-ca)).